Academic Calendar 2022-2023

 An introduction to the empirical study of mental processes.
 Topics include perception and attention, working memory, long-term memory, visual imagery, problem-solving, language, and decision-making.

-NOTE Also offered at the Bader International Study Centre, Herstmonceux.
-Learning Hours may vary.
+NOTE Also offered at Bader College, UK (Learning Hours may vary).

 Learning Hours: 120 (36 Lecture, 84 Private Study)